ltearno/hexa.tools/hexa.binding/README.md

 		MyClassBundle bundle = GWT.create( MyClassBundle.class );
 		bundle.register();

-From there onwards, you can use the data binding tool !
+From there onwards, you can use the data binding on objects of those classes !

-Note that this can happen at several places in the code, the reflected set of classes will just grow accordingly.
+Note that you can create `ClazzBundle`s at several places in the code, the reflected set of classes will just grow accordingly.

+## Annex

 ## Notes

-### How to write POJO that interact well with the binding system ?

-TODO : Explain better how to add the Properties.notify( this, "toto" );
+### Sample :

+maven, eclipse, ... : configuration !

 ### Using the dynamic properties to manage the currently selected item.

-Often it is needed to maintain a list of objects, together with a currently selected object.
-The selected object is then often edited in some view.
+It is quite usual to maintain a list of objects together with the currently selected object in the list.
+The selected object is then often edited by the user in some UI component.

-The standard ArrayList class does not have the concept of the "selected item".
-That's OK, because we will use the dynamic property of HexaBinding :
+The standard `java.util.ArrayList` class does not have the concept of a "selected item".
+That's OK, because we will use the dynamic property functionality of HexaBinding :

 		// A normal Java list creation
 		java.util.List<MyPojo> list = new ArrayList<>();